-(a) has reached 18 years of age; and
+(a) has reached 21 years of age; and

-(b) is competent to keep any SRS possessed under the licence secure; and
+(b) is competent to keep any SSAN possessed under the licence secure; and

 (c) has a security clearance that was issued within the previous 5 years.

 (2) A body corporate or a partnership that holds a licence must have one or more qualified officers.